 The Political Climate in Coquille, OR is Leaning conservative.

 Coos County, OR is Somewhat conservative.
-In Coos County, OR 33.4% of the people voted Democrat in the last presidential election, 57.1% voted Republican, and the remaining 9.6% voted Independent.
+In Coos County, OR 33.4% of the people voted Democrat in the last presidential election, 57.1% voted for the Republican Party, and the remaining 9.6% voted Independent.

 Coos county voted Republican in the last five Presidential elections.